 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Before you can decide if the Ink Business Preferred® Credit Card is worth it, you should take a closer look at its earning rate, dynamic bonus categories and cardholder perks.
-You should also consider this card’s generous sign-up bonus, which is better than bonuses offered by comparable business cards on the market today.
+When deciding whether the Ink Business Preferred® Credit Card is worth it, it can help to take a closer look at its earning rate, dynamic bonus categories and cardholder perks.
+It may also be helpful to consider this card’s generous sign-up bonus, which is better than many of the bonuses offered by comparable business cards on the market today.

-That said, we consider this card a solid option for small businesses who want to earn travel rewards on business purchases.
-In fact, it recently made our list of the best business credit cards for travel—mostly due to the points flexibility offered by the Chase Ultimate Rewards program.
+That said, we consider this card a solid option for small businesses that want to earn travel rewards on business purchases.
+In fact, it made our list of the best business credit cards for travel — mostly due to the points flexibility offered by the Chase Ultimate Rewards program.

-If you’re stuck trying to decide between this business credit card and another, here’s an overview of everything you need to know about the Ink Business Preferred.
+If you’re stuck trying to decide between this business credit card and another, here’s an overview of the Ink Business Preferred to help you decide.

 Chase Ink Business Preferred highlights